-Even if you’ve never qualified for public assistance, if you have had an increase in expenses or a decrease of income due to the pandemic, you may be eligible for help.
+Even if you’ve never qualified for public assistance, if you have had an increase in expenses or a decrease of income, you may be eligible for help.

 Housing Assistance has been the leading regional administrator for rent and mortgage assistance programs for decades.
-Anticipating the additional impact of the pandemic, we established a new program: the Workforce Housing Relief Fund, which serves local, year-round residents who have more income than is allowed by eligibility guidelines of governmental programs, but who still need help staying housed during this crisis.
+When the COVID-19 pandemic began we established the Workforce Housing Relief Fund, which serves local, year-round residents who have more income than is allowed by eligibility guidelines of governmental programs, but who still need help staying housed during the crisis and beyond.

 If you need assistance to stay housed, call (508) 771-5400 or email: firstname.lastname@example.org.
 We are happy to talk through your situation and identify which funding programs or services may be available to you.

 PLEASE NOTE: We use a standard application form for financial assistance from all the financial assistance programs we administer.
 We will match you with the most appropriate program based on your needs and circumstances, and may ask additional questions beyond those in the application.
 You can complete your application online, including uploading all necessary attachments.
 If you’d rather print the application, you can use the fillable, printable PDF below.
 If you have difficulty with the application, please contact us at 508-771-5400.

 Here are the basic eligibility criteria for some of our most frequently requested programs: